HeidiDragomir/DoggyMatch-MERN-App-backend/README.md

 # DoggyMatch Backend
-> This repository contain the Api used for DoggyMatch-App developed by Chas Academy students in Stockholm.
+> This repository contain the Api used for DoggyMatch-MERN-App developed by Chas Academy students in Stockholm.

 ## Table of Contents
 * [General Info](#general-information)